-TABLE 7-8.
-1993 Project Phasing Phase and Facility What's Included I. Convenience Store, Deli, and gas pumps Convenience market, deli, fuel pumps, underground gasoline storage tanks, picnic area, restrooms, accessory facilities, lighting, signage, landscaping, parking, water supply, sewage disposal system II.
+Phase and Facility What's Included I. Convenience Store, Deli, Convenience market, deli, fuel pumps, underground gasoline storage tanks, picnic and gas pumps area, restrooms, accessory facilities, lighting, signage, landscaping, parking, water supply, sewage disposal system II.
 Hotel and Accessory Uses Tioga Inn hotel, conference rooms, swimming pool and facilities, banquet room, coffee shop; water supply, septic system, improvements to Hwy 120 intersection with project; lighting, signage, landscaping; parking III.
-Hilltop Residences A maximum of ten residential units; water supply, sewage disposal system, access, accessory structures such as garage, personal storage sheds, landscaping IV.
+Residences A maximum of ten residential units; water supply, sewage disposal system, access, accessory structures such as garage, personal storage sheds, landscaping IV.
 Full Service Restaurant Restaurant, observation deck, signage, landscaping, accessory facilities, parking, water supply, sewage disposal system.

 In practice, the convenience store and gas station and deli were constructed first (as approved), followed by the hilltop residences.
-Neither the hotel nor the full-service restaurant has been constructed as of February 2020, to date.
-Following approval of Specific Plan Amendment #3, it is anticipated that the entire development will be constructed within 5 years, or by 20245.
-Initial construction would likely focus on the new gas pump island, infrastructure improvements (sanitation, water storage, propane tank), and-construction of the promontory restaurant and hotel.
-Construction of the Community Housing elements would occur as --- outlined in Table 7-9 below.
-Some of the proposed workforce housing area may be developed in advance of the hotel and the full service restaurant in order to provide housing for project construction workers.
+Neither the hotel nor the full-service restaurant has been constructed to date.
+It is anticipated that the entire development will be constructed within 5 years, or by 2024.
+Initial construction would likely focus on the new gas pump island, infrastructure improvements (sanitation, water storage, propane tank), and construction of the promontory restaurant and hotel.
+Some of the proposed workforce housing area may be developed in advance of the hotel and the full-service restaurant in order to provide housing for project construction workers.
 Occupancy would shift to onsite employees upon completion of the hotel and restaurant elements.
 Infrastructure would be constructed to meet the development sequence of approved uses.